 Patients without encephalopathy are usually treated with succimer 10 mg/kg orally every 8 hours for 5 days, followed by 10 mg/kg orally every 12 hours for 14 days.
 If these patients have symptoms, they can alternatively be treated for 5 days with dimercaprol 50 mg/m2 via deep IM injection every 4 hours plus CaNa2EDTA 1000 mg/m2 IV once/day.

 Dimercaprol, which can cause vomiting, is given with parenteral or oral fluids.
-Dimercaprol can also cause pain at the injection site, numerous systemic symptoms, and, in patients with G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in blacks, which can result in hemolysis after acute illnesses or intake of oxidant drugs (including... read more , moderate to severe acute intravascular hemolysis.
+Dimercaprol can also cause pain at the injection site, numerous systemic symptoms, and, in patients with G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in people with African ancestry that can result in hemolysis after acute illnesses or intake of oxidant... read more , moderate to severe acute intravascular hemolysis.
 This drug should not be given concurrently with iron supplements.
 Dimercaprol is formulated with peanut derivatives and thus is contraindicated in patients with known or suspected peanut allergy.